Lord Vishnu

 2. Kurma Avatar

-He incarnated as a tortoise to support Mount Mandarachal during the Samudra Manthan.
+Vishnu incarnated as a tortoise to stabilize Mount Mandara during the Samudra Manthan (Churning of the Ocean).

 3. Varaha Avatar